Senior Democracy Campaigner

 The ideal candidate must be a team player who is passionate about growing the community and working at the intersectionality of democracy and Greenpeace’s climate solution goals.
 The ideal candidate will be energetic, enjoy being around people, is result oriented and self motivated with experience engaging volunteers and community groups in action and advocacy and has demonstrated experience working and building trust with BIPOC communities.
 The campaigner will be a good listener, love collaboration and determined to make an immediate impact leading to transformative systemic change.

-This is a full time, exempt, benefits eligible position based in any authorized Greenpeace state: CA, CO, CT, DC, FL, GA, IL, MD, ME, NC, NJ, NV, NY, OR, VA, WA.
+This is a full time, exempt, benefits eligible position based in any authorized Greenpeace state (preference to Washington, DC): CA, CO, CT, DC, FL, GA, IL, MD, ME, NC, NJ, NV, NY, OR, VA, WA.
 This position will report to the Democracy Campaign Director based in Washington, DC.

 The Senior Democracy Campaigner will: